nekiro/TFS-1.5-Downgrades/README.md

 ## Contributing
 Pull requests are welcome.

-Just make sure you are using issue template and english language.
+Just make sure you are using english language.

 ## Bugs
 If you find any bug and believe it should be fixed, submit an issue in issues section, just please follow the issue template.